1. Company overview

 Measurement of revenue: Revenue is measured at the transaction price of the consideration received or receivable.
 Amounts disclosed, as revenue are exclusive goods and services tax (GST) and inclusive amounts collected on behalf of third parties.
 A refund liability (sales incentive payable) is recognized for expected volume discounts payable to customers in relation to sales made until the end of the reporting period.

 The Company accounts for volume discounts and pricing incentives (sales incentive) to customers as a reduction of revenue.
-The discounts/incentives are assessed based on its estimate of the customer’s anticipated annual purchases.
+The discounts/incentives are assessed based on its estimate of the customer's anticipated annual purchases.
 The Company recognises changes in the estimated amount of obligations for discounts/incentives in the period in which the change occurs.
-The discounts/incentives are passed on to the customer as a reduction of payments due from the customer, on actual basis.
+The discounts/ incentives are passed on to the customer as a reduction of payments due from the customer, on actual basis.

-The Company’s obligation to repair or replace faulty products under the standard warranty terms is recognised as a provision, see note 14.
+The Company's obligation to repair or replace faulty products under the standard warranty terms is recognised as a provision, see note 14.
+A contract liability is recognised on account of unsettled advances received from /due to customers.

 Sale of services

 Timing of recognition: In arrangements for sale of goods, the Company provides after-sales service coupons to the end customers which entitle them to avail free of cost maintenance services.
 When two or more revenue generating activities or deliverables are provided under a single arrangement, each deliverable that is considered to be a separate unit of account is accounted for separately.
 The arrangements generally meet the criteria for considering sale of goods and related services as separately identifiable performance obligation.
 Revenue related to the service coupons is deferred and recognised when the coupons are redeemed or expired whichever is earlier.
+Measurement of revenue: The amount of service coupon revenue is based on the number of coupons redeemed or expired relative to the total number of coupons expected to be redeemed or expired based on relative standalone selling price of performance obligation A contract liability is recognised on account of unexpired service coupons.

 The Company does not expect to have any contracts where the period between the transfer of the promised goods or services to the customer and payment by the customer exceeds one year.
 Consequently, the Company does not adjust any of the transaction prices for the time value of money.